 Some Christian faith groups who believe in original sin have attempted to explain the process of imputation

 ||Some suggest that it flows logically from the covenant that God made

 are one.
 Each human's soul is derived from the souls of their immediate parents.
 This implies that God only created one soul: Adams.
-Eve's soul and the souls of all of their descendents were derived from Adam's.
+Eve's soul and the souls of all of Adam and Eve's descendents were derived from Adam's.
 5 Thus all people who have ever lived have shared Adam's soul and thereby his original sin.
 Paul support this belief when he wrote

 "Wherefore, as by one man sin entered into the world,